eMetaboHUB/Forum-DiseasesChem/README.md

 At the end of this procedure all significant associations, according to the threshold in the configuration file, are converted in a triple formalism to be instantiated in the knowledge graph.
 See details of the procedure in the README of Analyzes/Enrichment_to_graph.

-Some example of commands that can be used to compute each analysis are shown below:
+Some example of commands that can be used to compute each analysis are shown below, using default values options c,p,o,i :

 #### 3.3.1 - Compute PubChem compounds - MeSH associations